Susan Riley | July 2014

 As more and more schools are looking at adding the Arts to their STEM initiatives (creating STEAM), arts educators are wondering how to add engineering to the Arts.
 It is fairly easy to see how math, science and technology intersect in and through the arts.
 Think of the natural connections between fractions and music notes, prisms and color, or even the myriad of digital media that could be explored.
 Yet, when thinking about engineering, most arts educators need a minute to pause and think.
-Here are 5 tips for adding engineering to the arts.
+Here are 5 tips for blending art and engineering in any classroom.

 1. Think Design